kunaivi/opennms-tutorials-1/session5/README.md

 ## Overview

-The majority of performance data collection in SNMP deployments is performed using SNMP but many other performance data protocols are supported including plain `text/CSV`, `ReST/XML/Json`, `Java JMX` and `WBEM`.
+The majority of performance data collection in SNMP deployments is performed using SNMP but many other performance data protocols are supported by OpenNMS including  `plain text/CSV`, `ReST/XML/Json`, `Java JMX` and `WBEM`.

 For more details see the [Performance Data Collectors Reference](https://docs.opennms.com/horizon/33/reference/performance-data-collection/introduction.html).